Vishnu Temple (Grand Canyon): Description

 Vishnu Temple is situated two miles south-southeast of the Cape Royal overlook on the canyon's North Rim, 1.5 mile south of Freya Castle, and two miles east-southeast of Wotans Throne, its nearest higher neighbor.
 It towers 4,900 ft above the Colorado River.
 According to the Köppen climate classification system, Vishnu Temple is located in a cold semi-arid climate zone.
 According to explorer Frederick Samuel Dellenbaugh, Vishnu Temple is "without doubt the most stupendous mass of nature's carving in the known world."

 History

 Vishnu Temple is named for Vishnu, the Hindu deity, redeemer of the universe.
-This toponym was applied in 1880 by Clarence Dutton who thought this mountain resembled an oriental pagoda, when he began the tradition of naming geographical features in the Grand Canyon after mythological deities.
-This geographical feature's name was officially adopted in 1906 by the U.S. Board on Geographic Names.
+This toponym was applied in 1880 by Clarence Dutton who thought this mountain resembled an "oriental" pagoda, when he began the tradition of naming geographical features in the Grand Canyon after mythological deities.
+This geographical feature's toponym was officially adopted in 1906 by the U.S. Board on Geographic Names.
 The first ascent of the summit was made by Merrel Clubb and his son on July 13, 1945.